Hever to Tonbridge walk

 This section is mostly the same as Walk 1–19, but with a different start in order to join up with the Eden Valley Walk on its route from Edenbridge.

-At the road junction turn right, leaving the Walk 1–19 route.
-After passing a few more houses keep left where the lane opens out, ignoring another footpath ahead past some stables.
-Head E along a farm track and take a surfaced path to the left of some new buildings.
+- At the road junction turn right, leaving the Walk 1–19 route and passing a few cottages in the hamlet of Hill Hoath.
+Bear left where the lane opens out, ignoring another footpath ahead past some stables.
+Head E along a track and then a surfaced path to the left of some new buildings.
 Continue on a grassy path and fork right where this splits, onto a clear straight path heading SE.

 This is the one and only place where the Eden Valley Walk meets the river after crossing it outside Edenbridge at Delaware Farm.